Interested in working on this research direction? Apply for our coaching

 You could explore the questions below from the Sentience Institute.
 If you’re interested in working on any of these questions, they encourage you to reach out, or apply for coaching and your coach can connect you.

 - How do changes in attitudes towards particular species of farmed animals affect attitudes towards other species of farmed animals?
-(Sentence Institute research agenda)
+(Sentience Institute research agenda)

 - How do changes in attitudes towards farmed animals affect attitudes towards other entities?
-(Sentence Institute research agenda)
+(Sentience Institute research agenda)

 - Work in this area includes Growth And The Continued Expansion Of Liberal Values